-Financial instruments that potentially subject Casebia to concentrations of credit risk are primarily cash.
-Casebia's cash is held in accounts with financial institutions that management believes are creditworthy.
+Financial instruments that potentially subject Casebia to concentrations of credit risk are primarily cash and cash equivalents.
+Casebia's cash and cash equivalents are held in accounts with financial institutions that management believes are creditworthy.
 Casebia has not experienced any credit losses in such accounts and does not believe it is exposed to any significant credit risk on these funds.
 Casebia has no financial instruments with off-balance sheet risk of loss.